Keyword

 -

-Keywords are not case sensitive, so Trial and TRIAL are equivalent, and keywords used in other Keyword campaigns will be highlighted in red as shown below for the case of TRIAL.
-That is, Keywords must be unique within a campaign.
-If TRIAL is used in one campaign, it cannot be reused in another campaign for the same shortcode.
+Keywords must be unique within an automation.
+If TRIAL is used in one automation, it cannot be reused in another automation for the same shortcode.

 You can have up to 30 keywords, and each keyword accepts up to 29 characters.
 To keep track of the number of keywords in use, at the bottom right corner of the Keywords section is a keyword counter.